Source code for metatomic_ase._calculator

 )

-if calculate_forces and not self.parameters["non_conservative"]:
+do_backward_for_forces = calculate_forces and not self._nc_forces

-do_backward = True
+do_backward = do_backward_for_forces or do_backward_for_stress

 positions.requires_grad_(True)